tock/tock/doc/reference/trd104-syscalls.md

 This call will deliver events to the userspace application in the order they occurred in time in the kernel.
-If an application has multiple subscriptions, the userspace callback is responsible for in some way noting which callback occurred if necessary.
+If an application has multiple subscriptions, the userspace upcall handler is responsible for in some way noting which callback occurred if necessary.

 _Note:_ This will _only_ return after an upcall _executes_.
-If an event occurs which would normally generate an upcall, but that UpcallId is currently assigned to the Null Upcall, no upcall executes and thus this syscall will not return.
+If an event occurs which would normally generate an upcall, but that upcall is currently assigned to the Null Upcall, no upcall executes and thus this syscall will not return.

+Yield-Wait has no return value.
+This is because invoking an upcall pushes that function call onto the stack, such that the return value of a call to yield system call may be the return value of the upcall.

-`yield-param-A`, and `yield-param-B` are unused and reserved.
+`yield-param-A`, `yield-param-B`, and `yield-param-C` are unused and reserved.

-### 4.1.3 Yield-WaitFor-NoCallback
+### 4.1.3 Yield-WaitFor

-The third call, Yield-WaitFor-NoCallback, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
-If other events arrive that would invoke an upcall on this process, they are queued by the kernel, and will be delivered after the event for the `WaitedForUpcallId`.
+The third call, Yield-WaitFor, blocks until one specific upcall is ready to execute.
+If other events arrive that would invoke an upcall on this process, they are queued by the kernel, and will be delivered in response to subsequent Yield calls.
 Event order in this queue is maintained.

+The specific upcall is identified by a Driver number and a Subscribe number (which together form an UpcalId).

+- Driver number: `yield-param-A`
+- Subscribe number: `yield-param-B`

-This process will resume execution when an event in the kernel generates an upcall that matches the `WaitedForUpcallId`.
+This process will resume execution when an event in the kernel generates an upcall that matches the specified upcall.
 No userspace callback function will invoked by the kernel.
-Instead, the contents of r0-r3 will be set to Upcall Arguments as-feasible, specifically:
+Instead, the contents of r0-r3 will be set to the Upcall Arguments provided by the driver when the upcall is scheduled.

- - A `SubscribeUpcall` will set r0-r2 and leave r3 untouched.

-`yield-param-A` is the Driver number and `yield-param-B` is the Subscribe number to wait for.
-Together, these make up the `WaitedForUpcallId`.
+`yield-param-C` is unused and reserved.

 #### Design Rationale and Alternatives